flutter/website/src/development/platform-integration/ios/platform-views.md

 ### On the platform side

-On the platform side, you use the either Swift or Objective-C:
+On the platform side  use either Swift or Objective-C:

 {% samplecode ios-platform-views %}
 {% sample Swift %}